HSD Community Health FAQs

 Each building has a trained contact tracing team that will conduct building-level contact tracing and will attempt to notify the close contacts via phone numbers and/or email addresses on file after a thorough investigation.
 Building principals/assistant principals will send a follow-up letter to close contacts through SIS.
-A COVID-19 positive student or staff can end home isolation after meeting all of the following: at least 10 days since symptoms appeared, at least 24 hours with no fever-reducing medication, symptoms have improved, and a release letter has been received by the school nurse or site health personnel.
+Additional CDC and St. Louis County Department of Public Health guidance will be followed.

 What happens if a student or employee displays symptoms of COVID-19 in an HSD building?